iterative/dvc.org/content/docs/studio/troubleshooting.md

    Currently DVC Studio cannot import over 200 columns.
 If you have a large repository (with more than 200 mandatory columns), one solution is to split the metrics/hyperparameters/files that you want to display over multiple subdirectories in your git repository.
-For reach subdirectory, you can create a new view in Studio that's limited to that subdirectory.
+For each subdirectory, you can create a new view that is limited to that subdirectory.

-   To create views in the case of a monorepo,
+   To create views for subdirectories,
    [specify the project directory in view settings](/doc/studio/user-guide/views/view-settings#project-directory).

    If this solution does not work for your use case, please create a support